mukeshskumar1107/Face-Detection-with-Haar-Cascades/README.md

-# EXP-12 : Face Detection using Haar Cascades with OpenCV and Matplotlib
+# Face Detection using Haar Cascades with OpenCV and Matplotlib
-### NAME : MUKESH KUMAR S
+# Name : MUKESH KUMAR S
-### REGISTER NO : 212223240099
+# Reg no : 212223240099

 ## Aim